LMOORS30/sqly/src/docs/documentation.md

 Intended for development only.

-This example is not checked in order to avoid build output in tests. lol
+This example is not tested in order to avoid build output in tests. lol

 <br>
 <br>